Minnesota regulator approves rebuild of Enbridge Line 3 oil pipeline

 The Minnesota Public Utilities Commission’s decision clears the final hurdle, pending possible appeals, in Enbridge’s three-year effort to rebuild its aging, corroded 1,031-mile (1,660-km) pipeline that runs from Alberta in western Canada to Wisconsin.

-Calgary, Alberta-based Enbridge shares climbed 3.7 percent in Toronto.
+Shares of Calgary, Alberta-based Enbridge climbed 3.7 percent in Toronto.

 The commission has not yet decided on the route for Line 3 through Minnesota.
 The certificate has conditions, including that Enbridge make a financial guarantee to clean up any environmental damage and that it removes at landowners’ request pipeline that is no longer in use.